brennanwalters/E-Commerce_Purchase_Prediction/README.md

 * **cart** - a user added a product to their shopping cart
 * **purchase** - a user purchased a product

+The data contains over 67 million events.
 Other variables include: the date of the event, the product id, the category id, the category code, the brand, the price, the user’s unique id, and user session id.

 ![Screen Shot 2021-05-28 at 1 46 56 PM](https://user-images.githubusercontent.com/54850909/120029064-33931980-bfbb-11eb-94c3-1d7248d1684d.png)

 # Analysis Results

 ## Shoppers
+### Number of Unique Shopper IDs
 ![Screen Shot 2021-05-28 at 1 42 13 PM](https://user-images.githubusercontent.com/54850909/120028946-06df0200-bfbb-11eb-930b-6fc56b355666.png)

-* There were 3,696,117 unique user id’s
-* Over 67 million events
-* NA values
-* Date and time
-* Encode categorical variables for prediction

 ### Number of Shoppers Over Time
 ![image](https://user-images.githubusercontent.com/54850909/120032716-36443d80-bfc0-11eb-8b72-f93e4d8c7dea.png)

+* There were 3,696,117 shoppers on the site during November
+* Activity increased dramatically towards the middle of the month and then decreased

 ## Events
 ![Screen Shot 2021-05-28 at 2 11 56 PM](https://user-images.githubusercontent.com/54850909/120031684-bcf81b00-bfbe-11eb-9708-d6164b888566.png)